Vanadium: Oxyanions

 In decavanadate, each V(V) center is surrounded by six oxide ligands.
-Vanadic acid, H_{3}VO_{4}, exists only at very low concentrations because protonation of the tetrahedral species [H_{2}VO_{4}]^{−} results in the preferential formation of the octahedral [VO_{2}(H_{2}O)_{4}]^{+} species.
-In strongly acidic solutions, pH < 2, [VO_{2}(H_{2}O)_{4}]^{+} is the predominant species, while the oxide V_{2}O_{5} precipitates from solution at high concentrations.
+Vanadic acid, H3VO4, exists only at very low concentrations because protonation of the tetrahedral species H2VO_{4}- results in the preferential formation of the octahedral [VO2(H2O)4]+ species.
+In strongly acidic solutions, pH < 2, [VO2(H2O)4]+ is the predominant species, while the oxide V2O5 precipitates from solution at high concentrations.
 The oxide is formally the acid anhydride of vanadic acid.
 The structures of many vanadate compounds have been determined by X-ray crystallography.